 It’s also worth spending some time at the Boston Public Garden, the deCordova Museum & Sculpture Park, or one of the museums at Harvard.
 Later, you can relax at the Boston Common, the city’s main park, perhaps with a lobster roll or Fenway frank.

-You can streamline your road trip from NYC to Boston by taking this day trip from Manhattan, or consider extending your adventure with a pitstop in Westerly or Newport, Rhode Island.
+You can streamline your day trip from NYC to Boston by taking this tour from Manhattan, or consider extending your adventure with a pitstop in Westerly or Newport, Rhode Island.
 Westerly is a popular resort town in New England with pretty beaches, while Newport sits on the Narragansett Bay.
 In addition to its 17th-century architecture, it offers coastal cruises, sailing, and vineyards.

 5. Montreal, Quebec, a great road trip from NYC to Canada